apache/pulsar-site/contribute/develop-triage.md

 This field indicates who is expected to take the next step in resolving the issue.

+Since the Pulsar community follows [Community of Peers](https://www.apache.org/theapacheway/) pattern, a contributor is assigned to an issue only if they ask for or self-assign.
+GitHub only allows team members or participants to be assigned, and asking for an assignment simplifies this restriction.

 ## Helping Triage Issues

+Once you know your way around how Pulsar's source files are structured and you are comfortable with the workflow, a great way to contribute is to help triage issues.
+Do realize, though, that experience working on Pulsar is needed in order to effectively help triage.

+Around the clock, new issues are being opened on the [issue tracker](https://github.com/apache/pulsar/issues) and existing issues are being updated.
+Every issue needs to be triaged to make sure everything runs smoothly.

 ### Classifying Reports